 Mnajdra and Hagar Qim

-One of the most unusual things to see in Malta are megalithic temples Mnajdra and Hagar Qim.
+One of the most unusual things to see in Malta if you have only 2 days are megalithic temples Mnajdra and Hagar Qim.
 They were added to the UNESCO World Cultural Heritage List in 1992 as the oldest buildings of this type in the world, built by man.
 You can reach the archaeological sites by an asphalt path.
 The first position is Hagar Qim, whose name means “standing boulders” and was founded around 3000 BC.
 The complex of these temples is considered one of the most beautiful in Malta.
 Mnajdra, located 300 meters away, consists of three neighboring temples, which are surrounded by a common wall.
 Both buildings were reconstructed, and now there are under huge, white canopies to protect them from erosion.

 You can get here from the town of Luqa [bus 201 leaves every hour].
 The temples located less than 2 kilometers from the famous Blue Grotto.
 They can also be accessed directly from Rabat.